TurboGears/tg2docs/docs/turbogears/authentication.rst

 :mod:`repoze.who`'s website.

 :mod:`repoze.who` is a powerful and extensible ``authentication`` package for arbitrary WSGI applications.
-By default TurboGears2 configures it to log using a form and retrieving the user information through the user_name field of the User class.
-This is made possible by the ``authenticator plugin`` that TurboGears2 uses by default which asks ``base_config.sa_auth.authmetadata`` to ``authenticate`` the user against given login and password.
+By default TurboGears2 configures it to log in using a form and retrieve the user information through the ``user_name`` field of the ``User`` class.
+This is made possible by the ``authenticator plugin`` that TurboGears2 uses by default, which asks the object configured as ``sa_auth.authmetadata`` in ``base_config.update_blueprint(...)`` to authenticate the user against the given login and password when that application-specific object provides an optional ``authenticate`` method.

 How it works in TurboGears
 ==========================